 The Beatles in EMI Studios, circa 1966

 On April 7th, 1966, which was the second recording session for what became the “Revolver” album (and thereby being only their second EMI Studios recording session of the year), they began work on Paul’s “Got To Get You Into My Life.”
 The afternoon/evening session of this day was used to complete the first song for the album, the highly innovative track “Tomorrow Never Knows,” but the later session of the evening began at 8:15 pm (after an hour break from the previous session) in EMI Studio Three.

 As it was, five takes of the rhythm track were attempted on this day, which comprised George on acoustic guitar, Ringo on drums (primarily on hi-hat and kick drum) and Paul playing an organ that concentrated mostly on a single chord "drone," all being recorded on track one of the four-track tape.
-With their recent infatuation with Eastern music, which habitually featured a single-note “drone” as a backdrop, it’s no wonder that The Beatles incorporated this same element into the first three songs they introduced this year.
-They had just completed “Tomorrow Never Knows” which featured George “droning” on a tambura, while the next song introduced in the studio, George’s “Love You To,” also featured this Eastern ingredient.
+With their recent infatuation with Eastern music, which habitually featured a “drone” as a backdrop, it’s no wonder that The Beatles incorporated this same element into the first three songs they introduced this year.
+They had just completed “Tomorrow Never Knows” which featured George “droning” on a tambura, while the next song introduced in the studio, George’s “Love You To,” also featured this Eastern ingredient as played by Paul.